-Website Information Architecture (IA) refers to the way a website’s content is organised and presented to its users.
+Website Information Architecture (IA) refers to the way a website’s content is organised and presented to its users, it impacts Web3 SEO and how discoverable your website is.
 It plays a critical role in creating an intuitive and user-friendly website that enhances user experience.
 In Web3, decentralisation and blockchain technology are transforming the way we interact with information, IA is more important than ever.

 A well-organised IA ensures that users can find the information they need quickly and easily, reducing frustration and enhancing engagement.
 It also helps search engines understand the content and structure of your website, improving your SEO rankings.